Psingh12354/Google-CLoud-Fundamental/README.md

 ### Google bucket

 - You store objects in containers called buckets.
 All buckets are associated with a project, and you can group your projects under an organization.
 Each project, bucket, and object in Google Cloud is a resource in Google Cloud, as are things such as Compute Engine instances.

+### GCP Network Service Tiers

+- Traffic optimization
+- Two service tiers-:
+  - Premimum Tier(default one here traffic via google premium backbone)
+  - Standard Tier(Connectivity based on ISP networks)

+### Load balancer

+- help to distributes traffic in multple GCE Vms in a region or multiple region
+- Two types of load balancer-:
+  - HTTP(s) load balancer (Global load balancing)
+  - Network Load balancer(Regional TCP and UDP traffic)

+### Virtual Private Cloud(VPC)

+- Provide private networking VMs
+- Subnets are part of large network it means sub networking
+- Each VPC is logivally isolated
+- Protected by Firewall
+- VPC network can be connected to each other via VPC Peering.
+-